 Vertebral compression fractures are painful spinal injuries that frequently occur in people with osteoporosis.
-If you’ve suffered one or more vertebral compression fractures, Javid Baksh, DO, and Christopher Mallard, MD, at Premier Pain Solutions can relieve your pain and restore spinal stability with minimally invasive kyphoplasty.
-Find out how kyphoplasty could help you by contacting one of the practice’s offices, which are conveniently located in Asheville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley and Greenwood, South Carolina.
+If you’ve suffered one or more vertebral compression fractures, Javid Baksh, DO, and Daniel Borman, MD, at Premier Pain Solutions can relieve your pain and restore spinal stability with minimally invasive kyphoplasty.
+Find out how kyphoplasty could help you by contacting one of the practice’s offices, which are conveniently located in Asheville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley, Greenville, and Greenwood, South Carolina.
 Call or book an appointment online today.

 Kyphoplasty is an effective method of restoring height to your vertebrae and stabilizing your spine.
 The procedure doesn’t involve conventional surgery, but instead uses minimally invasive techniques to open up the vertebra before filling the space with medical bone cement.